MilesWilford/ready-made/README.md

 non-ajax jQuery fallback will not work if the site is not in the root directory.

-Nanoc is configured with a number of rules to do the following:
+nanoc is configured with a number of rules to do the following:

 * Use relative URLs for HTML/md.
 * Use RubyPants to improve punctuation.